-- Students will be asked to pay \$600 up front to obtain an application form. - The closing date for applications to Mr McLoughlin for these TAFE courses is 4th August 2017 - Students will be asked to find an alternative 2 units from within the school program in case the course does not run.
+- Students will be asked to pay \$600 up front to obtain an application form. - The closing date for applications to Mr McLoughlin for these TAFE courses is 5th August 2019 - Students will be asked to find an alternative 2 units from within the school program in case the course does not run.

-TVET TAFE Delivered Board Developed Courses

-ATAR Category B
+EVET TAFE Delivered Board Developed Courses ATAR Category B

-- The TAFE Campuses currently offer 2 unit courses such as: - Tourism (high demand) - Finance/Accounting - These courses CAN be studied for 2 years and carry an ATAR calculation. - All students choosing to enter into a TAFE Delivered HSC Vocational program will be required to pay all associated administrative costs, currently \$600 per course.
+- The TAFE Campuses currently offer 2 unit courses such as: - ♦ Tourism/Events (high demand) - ♦ Finance/Accounting - These courses CAN be studied for 2 years and carry an ATAR calculation. - All students choosing to enter into a TAFE Delivered HSC Vocational program will be required to pay all associated administrative costs, currently \$600 per course.
 This is a non-negotiable fee set by the TAFE NOT the school.
-This fee is heavily subsidised by the Catholic Schools Authorities. - The closing date for applications to these TAFE courses is 4th August 2017 - Students will be asked to find an alternative 2 units from within the school program, in case they miss out on selection. - High Demand courses (Tourism and Hairdressing) may have additional paper work to complete.
+This fee is heavily subsidised by the Catholic Schools Authorities. - The closing date for applications to these TAFE courses is 5th August 2019 - Students will be asked to find an alternative 2 units from within the school program, in case they miss out on selection. - High Demand courses (Tourism and Hairdressing) may have additional paper work to complete.

-ALL TVET Application forms must be handed in with the Subject Choice Form
+ALL EVET Application forms must be handed in by the same date as Subject Selections are due.